amitca71/ofbiz-kubernetes/README.md

 # ofbiz-kubernetes
 deploy ofbiz + nginx on GKE
-The following instructions of creating ofbiz on kubernetes, using derby database Each and every Deployment (pod), contains nginx and ofbiz containers
+The following instructions of creating ofbiz on kubernetes, using derby database and ofbiz demo data Each and every Deployment (pod), contains nginx and ofbiz containers

 1) create google cloud project (https://cloud.google.com/resource-manager/docs/creating-managing-projects)